Bryan Tanaka Feels Hurt Seeing Mariah Carey Getting ‘Touchy Feely’ With Ex James Packer

-Bryan Tanaka and Mariah Carey have been hitting it off quite well since the latter’s split with former fiance James Packer.
+Bryan Tanaka and Mariah Carey have been hitting it off quite well since the latter’s split with former fiancé James Packer.
 But the 33-year-old dancer and choreographer has recently admitted that it felt difficult for him to see Carey getting “touchy feely” with Packer when the Aussie billionaire flew to Paris to make an appearance on Mariah’s World.

 As reported by Mirror, Tanaka saw the encounter between Mariah Carey and James Packer as a “big reality check.”